thomasmitzka/scrambled-words/README.md

 # scrambled-words
 A text-based word guessing game.

-The player has to guess the correct order of letters in a word throughout several levels.
+This game lets you try and guess the correct order of letters in a word throughout several levels.
 Scrambled words are created from a text file.
 Each level presents a more difficult word scramble.
 After a limited number of guesses, the level ends.

-Once in every game, the player can get a hint to help in guessing the word.
-In the end, the player receives points for solved words, and bonus points for completing levels within a time limit.
-When the first highscore is achieved, the game creates a JSON file to store highscore entries.
+Once in every game, you can get a hint by pressing "H".
+When all levels are completed, you receive points for solved words, and bonus points for guessing words within a time limit.
+Highscore entries are stored in a JSON file.

 Word files in English and German are included.
-If you change or create word files, make sure that there are only commas between words, no empty spaces or other characters.
+If you change them or create your own word files, make sure that there are only commas between words, no empty spaces or other characters.